Sons of Anarchy’s ‘Tiggy’ helps out on Kelowna’s snowy roads - Revelstoke Review

-A Kelowna resident was rewarded for his good dead when a Sons of Anarchy star, Kim Coates stopped by.
+A Kelowna resident was rewarded for his good deed when a Sons of Anarchy star Kim Coates stopped by.

 Sean Williams was helping a car out of a snowbank when the ‘Tig Trager’ actor pulled over to lend a hand.

 “Always stop and help when someone’s stuck in the snow.
-You never know who else your gonna meet stoping to help,” said Williams on Facebook.
+You never know who else your [sic] gonna meet stoping [sic] to help,” said Williams on Facebook.

 The heavy snowfall and slippery roads have caused issues for many Kelowna drivers.
-When it is safe, stop to help a neighbor stuck in a snowbank, you may just meet your favorite actor.
+When it is safe, stop to help a neighbour stuck in a snowbank, you may just meet your favourite actor.

 @Rangers_mom